Draft No. 2 goes like this:

 I would add that for national associations with paid staff, where typically an executive director, reporting to a board of directors, heads the organization, it’s at the board level where leadership succession is especially important.
 However, in this case the executive director wouldn’t have a fixed term of office, and might stay around for a long time.

 One of my interests, in visiting Estonia this year, is to learn details about how the Claudius Club was launched, after my lectures in Estonia in 1990.
-I also have an interest in learning what steps were involved, in the launch of the Estonian Association for People Who Stutter in 1993.
+I also have an interest in learning what steps were involved, in the launch of the Estonian Association of People Who Stutter in 1993.

 Launch of the International Fluency Association, and of the International Stuttering Association